Chinese Brands Go Global with Live Streaming

 Firstly, it is essential to maintain rigorous enforcement of penalties against fraudulent activities, signaling a clear commitment to “no tolerance for wrongdoing.”
 Intensifying initiatives to combat fraudulent practices within third-party environmental service enterprises will be crucial, while also ensuring a cohesive relationship between administrative enforcement and criminal judicial processes, thereby expediting investigations into existing fraudulent EIA cases.

-Lastly, continued efforts must be made to clear out the avenues that allow fraud to thrive by routinely addressing issues related to “associated” EIA engineers and “shell” EIA firms, progressively shrinking the operational space for fraudulent units
+Lastly, continued efforts must be made to clear out the avenues that allow fraud to thrive by routinely addressing issues related to “associated” EIA engineers and “shell” EIA firms, progressively shrinking the operational space for fraudulent units.
+By establishing clear behavioral standards for EIA practices, the market can be directed towards a healthy and orderly development.

 REPLY NOW